 In a country with a landmass the size of West Virginia and a population of 4.5 million it is surprising to learn that approximately only 100 protestant churches exist with approximately 6,000 newborn Christians.
 Many villages and towns entirely lack gospel preaching churches and to this day remain void of the true gospel of Jesus Christ.
 This is why we regularly plan evangelistic outreach events.
 Because Croatia is a Roman Catholic nation, historically she has been resistant to the gospel of Jesus Christ, perceiving it to be a battle of Protestantism versus Catholicism or even a further invasion of Western culture.

 Mario Ducic was born in Zagreb in 1973 to a Catholic Family.
-During the war, in 1991, he began his theological studies at Theological Seminary Matija Vlačić Ilirik in Zagreb, Croatia.
+During the war, in 1991, he began his theological studies at Lutheran Theological Seminary - Matija Vlačić in Zagreb, Croatia.
 During his second year a Christian befriended him and began witnessing to him.
 At this time his grandmother became ill and so he asked his friends to pray for her.
 God answered this prayer and she was healed of her severe pain.
 The answered prayer softened his heart and that same night as he read the book of John he said to himself, "This is truth.
-I find myself in every word.
-This is what I need."
-And afterward he experienced great change.
+I find myself in every word and this is what I need."
+Mario was saved that very night!